 East Sussex labour market information

-Introduce students to priority sectors in the East Sussex economy by showing this short video, featuring employers from health and social care, the land-based sector, visitor economy, engineering, creative and digital.
+Introduce students to the priority sectors in the East Sussex economy by showing this short video, featuring employers from key sectors:

-District level labour market outlook data (January 2021) can be found here:
+District level labour market outlook data (January 2021) is accessible from:

-Additional local labour market data can be accessed at East Sussex in Figures.
+Additional local labour market data can be found at East Sussex in Figures.